jcfg67/ITA_NodeJS/SPRINT4/Node REST Server MySQL MongoDB JWT/README.md

-Read and change data in /src/config.js file to your chosen server port and database configuration for both MySQL and MongoDB databases.
+##### First of all, _read_ and _change_ data in /src/config/config.js file to your chosen server port and database configuration for both MySQL and MongoDB databases.

 Run: npm i && npm start